connexcs/docs/calling-card.md

 ### Add Device

 To add a new SIP device:
+1)	Click on sip devices button under calling card.

+![alt text][cc-9]

-1)	Click on Add Device button.
+2)	Click on ‘+’ button.

 ![alt text][cc-10]

-2)	A form will open.
+3. A form will open.
 Select the customer for whom the device is to be added, enter the rest of information and click on Save button.

-![alt text][cc-12]
+![alt text][cc-11]

 A new device for that particular customer will be saved.

 ### View and Edit Device

-1)	To view a device, click on the icon under "View Device" column.
+1)	To view a device, select any device

-![alt text][cc-9]

 2)	A form will open.
 Click on Edit button.

-![alt text][cc-13]
+![alt text][cc-12]

 3)	On this page you can edit device information as well as can add a device line too and save accordingly.